Vaccination against Feline Panleukopenia: implications from a field study in kittens

 In our study seroconversion did not occur in 36.7% of the kittens despite triple vaccination (Figure 2).
 There was a relationship between the presence of MDA and the probability of seroconversion.
 After seroconversion antibody titres remained relatively constant at high levels in all kittens.

 Despite the absence of detectable HI antibodies (HI A; <1:10), no seroconversion was found in 70% of the samples (data not shown); 37% of the kittens had titres <1:10 twice and 33% three or four times in a row.
 When the results of SNT B were analysed, the number of animals that did not seroconvert despite the absence of detectable antibodies (1:1.7) dropped to 49% with 25% of the kittens consecutively reacting negative twice.
 This indicates that even minimal antibody titres beyond the detection level of the assays are capable to inhibit seroconversion.

-antibody titre of the queen and seroconversion rate of kittens
+Correlation between the antibody titre of the queen and seroconversion rate of kittens

 The apparent correlation between antibody titres of queens and the response of their kittens to vaccination allows improvement of the vaccination schedule.
 Along this line we calculated the starting point for primary vaccination based on antibody titres of the queen determined by SNT B. The starting point was defined as the calculated age when MDA will reach the titre value of 1:10.